Expulsion of runaway electrons using ECRH in the TCV tokamak

-{$^{8}$See author list of \textquotedblleft Experimental research on the TCV tokamak\textquotedblright , by B.P.
-Duval, et al., to be published in Nuclear Fusion Special Issue: Overview and Summary Papers from the 29th Fusion Energy Conference (London, UK, 16-21 October 2023).}

-{$^{9}$See the author list of \textquotedblleft Progress on an exhaust solution for a reactor using EUROfusion multi-machines capabilities\textquotedblright{} by E. Joffrin et al., to be published in Nuclear Fusion Special Issue: Overview and Summary Papers from the 29th Fusion Energy Conference (London, UK, 16-21 October 2023).}
+{$^{4}$FOM Institute DIFFER \textquoteleft Dutch Institute for Fundamental Energy Research\textquoteright{} 5600 HH Eindhoven, Netherlands} {$^{5}$Institute of Plasma Physics of the CAS CZ-18200 Praha 8, Czech Republic} {$^{6}$\textup{Department of Applied Physics and Science Education, Eindhoven University of Technology, Eindhoven 5600 MB, Netherlands}} {$^{7}$CEA-IRFM F-13108 Saint-Paul-les-Durance, France} {$^{8}$See author list of \textquotedblleft Experimental research on the TCV tokamak\textquotedblright , by B.P.
+Duval, et al., to be published in Nuclear Fusion Special Issue: Overview and Summary Papers from the 29th Fusion Energy Conference (London, UK, 16-21 October 2023).} {$^{9}$See the author list of \textquotedblleft Progress on an exhaust solution for a reactor using EUROfusion multi-machines capabilities\textquotedblright{} by E. Joffrin et al., to be published in Nuclear Fusion Special Issue: Overview and Summary Papers from the 29th Fusion Energy Conference (London, UK, 16-21 October 2023).}